osrf/TSC-RMW-Reports/humble/README.md

 Fastdds is a production level DDS implementation.
 Performance is good, but what strikes the most is the quality of its code.
 It's maintained through a serious review process, it's easy to look and add features.
 The code does not contain hacks or subtleties.
-There are a lot of documentation and examples."_
+There are a lot of documentation and examples.
 ```

 Other users claimed that the Fast RTPS development road map made software development easier: